Real-time 3D-aware Portrait Editing from a Single Image: Experiments

 \subsection{Efficient 3D-aware Portrait Editing}

-We make in-depth analysis of our efficient portrait editing system both quantitatively and qualitatively.
+We make an in-depth analysis of our efficient portrait editing method both quantitatively and qualitatively.
 The results are included in Tab.~\ref{tab:quantitative} and Fig.~\ref{fig:qualitative}.
 For reference alignment, we do not report $CLIP_{r}$ for methods that leverage CLIP for optimization since it is evaluated with CLIP as well.
-The standout feature of our system is its efficiency.
+The standout feature of our method is its efficiency.
 Our method achieves an inference speed of merely 40ms, which improves over 100 times compared to the fastest existing baselines, which require around 10 seconds.
-Because of the efficient knowledge distillation, our approach is also good in preserving the identity, adhere more closely to the reference prompts and achieve the best 3D consistency.
-Although the Live3D + CLIP achieve the best $ID_{t}$ score, the edited results are basically unchanged compared to the input.
-We suspect that Live3D does not have a latent space and loses the editing priors, making it challenging for the results of CLIP optimization to align well with prompts.
-Compared with PTI + CLIP methods, our model can enable precise alignment with input and prompts, while the baseline always generates low-fidelity textures, and the resulting geometry has many artifacts.
-In contrast to the 2D editing and subsequent 3D reconstruction pipeline (IP2P + Live3D), our system produces textures consistent with the prompt and aligns better with the input structure.
-For example, as the second sample in Fig.~\ref{fig:qualitative} shows, our model can consistently retain the hair structure, while IP2P + Live3D cannot handle this.
-The third sample showcases that IP2P + Live3D introduces texture artifacts on the face and cannot inherit the style of prompts very well.
+Because of the efficient knowledge distillation, our approach is also good in preserving the identity, adhering more closely to the reference prompts and achieving the best 3D consistency.

+As in Fig.~\ref{fig:qualitative}, compared with PTI + CLIP methods, our model enables precise alignment with inputs and prompts, while the baseline always generates low-fidelity textures, and the resulting geometry has many artifacts.
+Although Live3D + CLIP achieves the best $ID_{t}$ score, the edited results are basically unchanged compared to the input.
+We suspect that Live3D does not possess a latent space and loses the editing priors, making it challenging for the results of CLIP optimization to align well with prompts.
+SPI + StyleGAN-NADA performs relatively slowly (18 minutes per instance) because both the 3D reconstruction and the editing are achieved by optimizing the generator.
+Although it can produce realistic textures, it fails to reconstruct fine details and to edit following the prompts.
+In contrast to the 2D editing and subsequent 3D reconstruction pipeline (IP2P + Live3D), our method produces textures more consistent with the prompt and aligns better with the input structure.